iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/selling/buyProtectedData.md

 `AddressOrENS | undefined`

-The whitelist smart contract containing application that will be set to consume your new protected data in your your collection.
+Address of the whitelist smart contract that contains applications allowed to consume the protected data.

 ```js
 const { txHash } = await dataProtectorSharing.buyProtectedData({